shaliulab/idoc_docs/docs/source/usage.rst

    and sends these instructions to the server

-You can execute the server as follows:
+You can spawn the server as follows:

 .. code-block:: console